Circling the Wagons: Bills hold off Lions, 14-13

 In this podcast recap, we discuss the Buffalo Bills coming back to defeat the Detroit Lions 14-13.
-We also discuss Josh Allen leading the Bills to a victory and his progress, another team finally having a worse special teams performance than the Bills, more drops by Zay Jones, the likability of this Bills squad this season, how it was great to see former-Patriot DC Matt Patricia lose, do we want Patrick Mahomes to succeed, we are disappointed there weren’t any flea flickers today, would you take a ceiling of Matthew Stafford for Josh Allen, and some off-the-board topics like hitting your brakes when you see a cop car, and what would you do if your house was haunted.
+We also discuss: Josh Allen leading the Bills to a victory and his progress; another team finally having a worse special teams performance than the Bills; more drops by Zay Jones; the likability of this Bills squad this season; how it was great to see former-Patriot defensive coordinator Matt Patricia lose; do we want Patrick Mahomes to succeed; we are disappointed there weren’t any flea flickers today; would you take a ceiling of Matthew Stafford for Josh Allen; and some off-the-board topics like hitting your brakes when you see a cop car; and what would you do if your house was haunted.

 We’re seeing a lot of progress.
 There is hope that the Bills and Allen continue to move in a positive direction!
 Go Bills!